 A search component that feels sluggish is worse than no search at all.
 Here are the optimizations that matter most.

 Add database indexes.
-If you are running LIKE queries against title and body columns, make sure they have appropriate indexes.
+If you're running LIKE queries against title and body columns, make sure they have appropriate indexes.
 For MySQL, consider a FULLTEXT index and switch to whereFullText() instead of LIKE for significantly better performance on large tables:

 // Migration